onqtam/headjack/src/topics.md

 > "He who controls identity controls the (social) world." - [Jordan Hall](https://deepcode.substack.com/p/sovereignty-as-a-service#:~:text=He%20who%20controls%20identity%20controls%20the%20(social)%20world.)

+YouTube recently removed the option to sort the videos of a channel by oldest first - because why not - because they can.

 the great attention misallocation - we all think certain issues don't get enough coverage or that other types of content get oversized & undeserved attention - we need to take control of the architecture of virality and the first step is actually having a choice.

 ██████████████████████████████████████████████████████████████████████████████